Beaune - Burgundy's tasteful wine capital - France

 Beaune is a walking city, with a small town center with short distances.
 The wineries' headquarters and showrooms are close together and everywhere we see (and hear) Americans.
 When we meekly consider whether to buy one or two bottles, they loudly consider whether to ship one or two 12-bottle cases.

-Perhaps it is the wine that draws the vast majority of tourists to Beaune, but this town of 25 inhabitants has more to offer.
-Everywhere in Beaune we are greeted by the beautiful tiled roofs with geometric patterns in bright colors that have become somewhat of a signature of the area.
+Perhaps it is the wine that draws most tourists to Beaune, but this city of 25,000 inhabitants has more to offer.
+Everywhere in Beaune we are met by the beautiful tiled roofs with geometric patterns in bright colors that have become a bit of a signature of the area.
 The most famous building in Beaune is also the building with the most beautiful roof – Hospices of Beauneor Hotel-Dieu de Beaune.
 The combined hospital and church from the 15th century which today is a fantastic museum.
 Hospices de Beaune tells the story of Beaune, the Dukes of Burgundy and about medieval healthcare – or perhaps rather the lack of healthcare.

 We have missed pre-booking tickets, so we queue at the museum an hour before closing.
 A good move, as the tourist pressure decreases significantly by the minute.
 With an audio guide in our ears, we get to hear some of the tragic human fates that have passed behind the hospital's walls.
 It was not easy to cure even the simplest diseases without knowledge of hygiene or access to penicillin.